 Android is one of the best mobile operating systems.
-You can find it in smartphones, tablets, smart watches, fitness trackers, and even in your car dashboard.
+You can find it on smartphones, tablets, smartwatches, fitness trackers, and even your car dashboard.

 The success of Android is partially due to its flexibility and open source.

-Android Guides includes all our latest how-to guides on using Android devices organized in following sections:
+Android Guides includes all our latest how-to guides on using Android devices organised in the following sections:

-Android 101 section covers core features of Android.
+The Android 101 section covers the core features of Android.
 These guides are version-independent.

-Android 101 is also an excellent start point for new Android users.
+Android 101 is also an excellent starting point for new Android users.

 Android Lollipop Guides

 Android Lollipop guides section covers new features in Android Lollipop 5.0 and 5.1.